dheidelberger/panel-popup/README.md

 ###### Callbacks

 In addition to specifying a callback in the `options` object, you can pass a callback as an argument to the `hidePopup` method.
 It's hard to see why you'd want to, but it's there if you need it.
 If you've already set a callback when you called `showPopup,` passing a callback to `hidePopup` will overwrite it.

+###### Styling

+The styling is very basic and easy to customize.
+You can look at the (panel-popup.css)[Files/panel-popup.css] file to see what gets styled.
+There are some comments in there to get you started.
+To customize the look of the popup, the safest option is to create your own stylesheet that overrides some of the default styles.
+The sample project has a (custom stylesheet)[PanelPopupSample/css/panel-popup-custom.css] that can be toggled on and off to give you an idea of how to do this.

 ## Full Documentation
 <a name="PanelPopup"></a>